Applesauce Cake

 • Vinegar.
 Vinegar is used because it curdles when mixed with the milk, and replaces the need for any eggs.
 I used white vinegar, but apple cider vinegar should be fine.

 • Unsweetened applesauce.
-Be sure to use applesauce that is 100% unsweetened.
-There are plenty of brands that have added sugar in them, so double check to be sure.
+Be sure to use 100% unsweetened applesauce.
+Plenty of brands have added sugar, so double-check to be sure.

 • Sugar.
-While white or brown sugar work, I prefer the latter as it yields a richer cake that has a super moist middle.
+While white or brown sugar works, I prefer the latter as it yields a richer cake with a super moist middle.

 • Butter OR vegan butter.
 To keep this recipe vegan, I used vegan butter but standard unsalted butter works.
 You can also use a neutral flavored oil, like vegetable oil or canola oil.